Denise Crosby

 Denise Michelle Crosby (born November 24, 1957) is an American actress and model known for portraying Security Chief Tasha Yar mainly in season one of Star Trek: The Next Generation, and Yar's daughter, the half-Romulan Commander Sela, in subsequent seasons.
-She is also known for her numerous film and television roles, and for starring in and producing the film Trekkies.
+She is also known for her numerous film and television roles, and for starring in and producing the 1997 film Trekkies.

 Early life

-Denise Michelle Crosby was born in Hollywood, California, the daughter of Marilyn Scott and actor Dennis Crosby, after whom she was named.
-Crosby's paternal grandfather was the famed singer and actor Bing Crosby.
-Crosby was born out of wedlock, and Crosby's parents went through a highly publicized, three-year-long lawsuit her father had brought to cancel the $80 per week he was paying Crosby's mother for child support.
-Crosby's mother won the lawsuit and Dennis was ordered to continue paying child support and legal fees.
-The lawsuit deeply embarrassed Dennis and Bing Crosby, whom Crosby never met even though she was 19 when he died.
+Denise Crosby's paternal grandfather was Bing Crosby and her father was Bing's son, Dennis Crosby.

 Crosby graduated in 1975 from Hollywood High School, followed by Cabrillo College, where she studied theater.
-She dropped out of college after she was interviewed by a local paper and revealed her famous family background "One of the drama teachers used the story to illustrate to the class that this crap is what Hollywood's all about, using people's names to get somewhere.
+She dropped out of college after she was interviewed by a local paper and revealed her famous family background: "One of the drama teachers used the story to illustrate to the class that this crap is what Hollywood's all about, using people's names to get somewhere.
 I was very, very hurt by it.
 So I just checked out."
 She started modeling and, in 1979, posed nude for the March issue of Playboy magazine, which she called "some kind of rebellion on my part, some way of saying screw you to the family image".